jhhtaylor/Ir.ApiTest.JonTaylor/README.md

-# Intelligent Reach API Project
+# Demo .NET API Project

 ## Overview
 This project consists of an API for managing products with features such as creation, retrieval, updating, and optional pagination and filtering.
 The implementation uses an in-memory database for simplicity.